ib-shahari/SOC-CASES-INVESTIGARIONS/README.md

 # SOC-CASES-INVESTIGARIONS
-# SOC Investigation Writeups and Case Studies
+# SOC Investigation Case Studies

 Welcome to the Security Operations Center (SOC) Analysis and Threat Hunting Repository.
 This repository serves as a documented collection of hands-on incident response cases, log analysis, alert triaging, and artifact investigations.